jingoro/nanoc-html5boilerplate/README.md

 [![Dependency Status](https://gemnasium.com/jingoro/nanoc-html5boilerplate.png)](https://gemnasium.com/jingoro/nanoc-html5boilerplate)

+**NOTE: This project is no longer being maintained after June 1, 2013.
+If you wish to take this project over, please fork and/or contact me.**

-A nanoc skeleton project that incorporates [nanoc v3.4.3](http://nanoc.stoneship.org/), [HTML5 Boilerplate v4.0.2](http://html5boilerplate.com/) and much more (see below) to get you started right.
+A nanoc skeleton project that incorporates [nanoc v3.6.3](http://nanoc.stoneship.org/), [HTML5 Boilerplate v4.2.0](http://html5boilerplate.com/) and much more (see below) to get you started right.

 See the [example skeleton site output here](http://jingoro.github.com/nanoc-html5boilerplate/).